ayanahye/Life-Expectancy-Analysis/README.md

 # Life Expectancy Analysis

 In this project I analyze a dataset on life expectancy for males and females of different income groups.
+The dataset is small and within a small time interval so data may differ from other sources.

 Here is a link to the dataset: [Kaggle Link](https://www.kaggle.com/datasets/joebeachcapital/life-expectancy)

 Libraries Used
-   *  Python
    *  pandas
    *  matplotlib
    *  numpy